TheTaylorLee/docker-transcodeautomation/README.md

 # Docker-TranscodeAutomation
 An automated media transcoding solution.
 By using this container you assume all risks.
-Be careful and begin by testing with a copy of only a few files for transcoding.
+Be careful and begin by testing with a copy of only a few files for transcoding. \

 - It is recommended to first transcode your existing media prior to using this container.
-Otherwise you will risk the workflow of this automation using more disk space than would be desired. that is because the automation will result in up to 2 copies of a file and a transcoded copy while processing the media directories.
-When complete there will be only the transcoded copy of the media and a backup copy of the original file that is removed after a 14 day period.
+Otherwise, you will risk the workflow of this automation using more disk space than would be desired.
+That is because the automation will result in up to 2 copies of a file and a transcoded copy while processing the media directories.
+When complete there will be only the transcoded copy of the media and a backup copy of the original file that is removed after a 14-day period.
 - Media first transcoded will need to contain a metadata comment of transcoded and be in a Matroska container to avoid this process picking up the file for transcoding.
-- For this reason I suggest using a script like this [script](https://github.com/TheTaylorLee/docker-transcodeautomation/blob/main/scripts/invoke-transcoderecursive.ps1)
+- For this reason, I suggest using a script like this [script](https://github.com/TheTaylorLee/docker-transcodeautomation/blob/main/scripts/invoke-transcoderecursive.ps1)
 - Once all media is transcoded the process sleeps for 2 hours before looking for new media to transcode.
-- Any non-media file that is not in these excluded extensions should not be saved next to media files. ".txt", ".srt", ".md", ".jpg", ".jpeg", ".bat", ".png", ".idx", ".sub", ".SQLite"
+- Any non-media file that is not in these excluded extensions should not be saved in your media directories. ".txt", ".srt", ".md", ".jpg", ".jpeg", ".bat", ".png", ".idx", ".sub", ".SQLite"

 ## Parameters applied to transcoded media